Badarpur Junction railway station: History

 On 1 January 1942 the Assam Bengal Railway combined with the Eastern Bengal Railway to form the Bengal and Assam Railway.
 At time of the independence of India in 1947, Bengal–Assam Railway was split up and the portion of the system, about 2,603.92 km long which fell within the boundary of erstwhile East Pakistan was named as Eastern Bengal Railway, the control remaining with the central Government of Pakistan.
-Later, with the effect from 1 February 1961, Eastern Bengal Railway was renamed as Pakistan Railway.
+Later, with the effect from 1 February 1961, Eastern Bengal Railway was renamed as Pakistan Railway.at the year 1958 Northeast Frontier Railways created and Badarpur Junction came under it.